BAR H Ranch Ride

 Gavilan Hills, California

 The Bar H Ride will no longer be an AERC Endurance Ride due to the Swigart Article advising all parties that AERC rides are “roller derbies on horseback”.
 Management feels we can no longer conduct an endurance ride through Hanford Park with that kind of irresponsible accusations in the background.
-What we will do is conduct an AERC Clinic focusing on horsemanship, horse camping, riding etiquette, map reading and GPS instruction.
-After the clinic sessions there will be Intro/Duck rides through the park and surrounding area using the best trails of previous Bar H events.
-The Intro/Duck Rides will count for year end XP Mileage awards.
-The fee for the clinic and trail ride is $75.00.
-Participation awards and lunch are included.
-Annie may be talked into cooking an evening meal on Saturday.
-You are welcome to come early on Friday and leave at your leisure on Sunday.
+Last year we made a half-hearted attempt at an AERC clinic but there were only three entries, so we gave up.
+This year we will try again but this time it will simply be a trail rides through the park and surrounding area using the best trails of previous Bar H events.
+There won’t be any fees but donations would be appreciated if Annie can be talked into cooking an evening meal on Saturday.
+We will try for a short clinic on GPS use and an informal chat about old times in the endurance world.
+You are welcome to come early on Saturday and leave at your leisure on Sunday.
 If you are still there on Monday you will be put to work.

 Base Camp is located on the Bar H Ranch, located at 2280 foot elevation in the horse friendly area of Riverside County California.
 It really has become more horse friendly as the shooters and dirt bikers have been eliminated thanks to the vigilance of the surrounding neighbors.
 There is enough flat space to park large rigs on the ranch.
 There is even room to put out your corrals.
 Leashed dogs are tolerated; loose dogs are not.
-Residents on the ranch have cats that run loose and don’t want your dogs bothering them.
 There is a small market on Gavilan Hills Road near Lake Mathews Road for those who forget to bring something.
 There are no restaurants, hotels or motels in the immediate vicinity, but there are lots of them in the surrounding towns about 15 minutes away if you drive like a redneck.
 Most folks around here do.
-Registration will start at 8:00 on Saturday morning but you are welcome to come on Friday night and stay through to Sunday afternoon.

 The Trail has a lot of variety including fire roads, oak studded single track, dedicated bridle paths.
 The route winds through the flats and rolling hills of southern California and has a few steep climbs.
 There are some rocky spots that will require some hoof protection.
 Much of the footing is all weather granite.
 The trail is moderately difficult because of the hills, but can be easily completed on new horses ridden with care by good horsemen.
 Most people are surprised that so much open land is surrounded by major SoCal freeways.